mblackford/blog/posts/2025-03-08-fargate-spot-in-production.md

 ## Try It Yourself

-You can adopt this strategy by copying and adapting [this CloudFormation template](./2025-03-08-fargate-spot-in-production/dual-service-template.yaml) (link your GitHub or internal repo).
+You can adopt this strategy by copying and adapting [this CloudFormation template](./2025-03-08-fargate-spot-in-production/production-ready-fargate-spot-template.yaml).
 It uses:

-* Dual ECS Services with shared ALB Target Group
+* Dual ECS services with shared task definition
-* Auto Scaling Policies for CPU/Memory
+* Tuned CPU auto-scaling policies for service balancing
-* Secrets management and DNS records
+* Log configuration to combine logs from both services
-* Optional execution/task roles and custom entrypoints
+* Private subnet network configuration

 All production-ready and reusable.